-Ten is a key album for grunge and alternative rock of the nineties.
-To this day classic tracks like Alive, Jeremy, Evenflow and Black are at the top of the genre’s songs.
-Those four tracks are the main responsible for keeping the trajectory of Pearl Jam consolidated.
-Its relevance is irrefutable.
-To such an extent, that in truth the amount of streamings of Ten is equivalent to the accumulated of almost all the rest of his discography.
-These are the same data as before, but in a different comparative infographic:
+Ten is a key album for the grunge and alternative rock movements of the nineties.
+To this day, classic tracks like Alive, Jeremy, Evenflow and Black are at the top of the genre’s songs.
+The popularity of those four tracks is actually one of the reasons why Pearl Jam had consolidated as one of the great grunge music bands.
+The truth is that the streaming volume of the album Ten is almost equal to the streaming volume of the rest of their discography.
+To see this more clearly, below you can find another chart that shows exactly the same data as the previous one, but in a different manner:

-While albums like Vs. or Vitalogy are considered contenders for the best Pearl Jam album, Ten‘s legacy is undeniable.
-These two albums mentioned are solid, with great songs that fall within Pearl Jam‘s most played on Spotify: Daughter, Elderly Woman Behind the Counter in a Small Town, Betterman, Spin the Black Circle.
+While albums like Vs. or Vitalogy are also considered contenders for the best Pearl Jam album, Ten‘s legacy is undeniable.
+This doesn’t mean that these other records are not solid.
+They actually include great songs that fall within Pearl Jam‘s most played on Spotify: Daughter, Elderly Woman Behind the Counter in a Small Town, Betterman, and Spin the Black Circle.

-Usually, those of us who have followed the band since its inception do not appreciate their latest output much.
-Either due to a certain repetition of ideas, or perhaps a care and neatness in its sound that we did not want.
+Usually, those of us who have followed the band since its inception, we are not really fond of their latest output.
+This may be because they don’t come up with massive tunes anymore or because they sound less aggressive.
 In any case, it must be said that the change has paid off.

-It is surprising to see Yield not enter the top 5 of the band’s streams on Spotify.
-Obviously, the excellent singles Do The Evolution, Given to Fly and Wishlist have not transcended so much among the new public.
-And No Code was always that album, both loved and hated, that has classics on the band’s setlist like Hail Hail or Present Tense … “but” whatever.
+It is surprising that Yield is not featured within the top 5 albums of the band in terms of Spotify streams.
+It seems that the excellent singles Do The Evolution, Given to Fly and Wishlist have not transcended so much among today’s listeners.

-These two albums have been somewhat forgotten in the era of digital music.
-As expected, No Code, because neither the critics nor the media have wanted it.
-To find Yield here is more of a surprise, as many consider it among the best Pearl Jam records, it has powerful singles and good ballads.
+Anyways, Yield and No Code seem have been forgotten in the era of digital music.
+In the case of No Code, neither the critics nor the media have ever liked it.
+But as said above, to find Yield in such a low spot is a surprise, as many people consider it among the best of Pearl Jam‘s records, as it has powerful singles and good ballads.